Sales Market

 Over the last few years, the number of international students has been growing, mitigating a stabilisation in domestic students.
 The inflow of international students doubled between 2014 and 2019 displaying an average annual growth of 16%.
 This growth resulted in 60,679 international students registered in Portuguese universities in 2019 - accounting for 15% of total university students.

 In 2020, there was a downfall of 9% on international students due to the pandemic crisis, mainly driven by the reduction of students enrolled in credit regimes such as Erasmus (-51% y-o-y) which normally stay for a semester.
 In fact, despite the general decrease of international students, the number of students enrolled in degree regimes continued to grow in the academic year 2020/2021 (+7% y-o-y).
 In 2021/2022 we already notice a strong recovery of international students, not only those enrolled in degree regime but also the Erasmus students, accounting to a 15% increase in the first semester of the academic year.
+In 2022/2023, the number of international students reached 78,113.

-Lisbon Region accommodates the highest number of international university students, with a share of 38%, followed by Porto, with 19% and Coimbra with 8%.
+Lisbon Region accommodates the highest number of international university students, with a share of 38%, followed by Porto with 19% and Coimbra with 8%.

 The upsurge of international students has resulted in an increase in the number and quality of student accommodation supply, formerly comprised of private rented apartments and accommodation provided by universities and religious institutions.

 Specialist purpose-built student accommodation (PBSA) in Portugal is a growing market, with demand still outstripping supply.
 The first specialist purpose-built student residence, operated by an international brand, opened in Lisbon early in 2018 and the number of beds in PBSA has more than tripled since then.
 Several foreign operators have entered the market (such as Xior, Milestone, Valeo, Odalys, Livensa Living, amongst others) and others are looking for opportunities.
-At the end of 2022, there was a total of 38 PBSA schemes totalling about 23,600 beds and an additional c.
-3000 should be available at the end of 2023.
-Most schemes can be found in Lisbon and Porto.

 Prices in the existing Specialist PBSA are on average €750/month for an individual studio (with a bathroom and kitchenette) in Lisbon and €600/month in Porto.

 Investment in PBSA has started with the construction of new development and forward purchase transactions.
 A few portfolios of a mix of existing and planned schemes were already transacted including the Portuguese portfolios of U.Hub by Xior and recently Smart Studios by Round Hill Capital, this one including a blend of student accommodation and co-living.
-Net prime yields were 5.5% in March 2023 with a management contract.
+Net prime yields were 5.75% in February 2024 with a management contract.

 Senior Living

-Updated in March 2023
+Updated in February 2024

 The increasing longevity, growing share of elderly population living alone, and the new generation requirements trigger the need for several social and cultural changes focusing on pensions, policies, social services, health, and long-term care.
 This includes new residential models capable of meeting the new aspirations of these generations when entering old age.